 It may not be easy getting a Credit Card if you’re unemployed/self-employed, but it isn’t impossible either.
 Let’s find out more.

-Often during financial emergencies, we opt for a Credit Card as the main line of credit to help us get out of a bind.
+The pandemic has resulted in unimaginable economic loss for many across the world.
+Loss of jobs, salary cuts and furloughs have left people without a stable income.
+This has created a pressing need for many to apply for loans and Credit Cards.
+During financial emergencies of this kind, we opt for a Credit Card as the main line of credit to help us get out of a bind.
 If you have a job, gaining approval for a Credit Card is much easier.
 This is because banks and Credit Card companies evaluate your income before issuing a Credit Card to you.
 Banks look at documented proof of income like salary statements, income tax return (ITR) records etc. at the time of evaluating your application.

 But what happens when you don’t have a job?
 Would you still be able to get a Credit Card then?
 The answer is yes.
 While it may not be as easy to get one if you don’t have a job, it isn’t impossible either.
 You will still be able to get a Credit Card, albeit with some strings attached to it.